nkllon/fort-decision-density/README.md

 - Push this bundle into `nkllon/goblin` as initial commit.
 - Wire `goblin-agent-lim42.md` into lim42 as a reusable agent profile.
-- Render `goblin-map.dot` with Graphviz to produce a PNG/SVG for documentation. ✅
+- Render `goblin-map.dot` with Graphviz to produce an SVG for documentation (PNG optional locally). ✅

 ## Scoring workflow (lim42 example)